gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 **binary**: A program that is used to test the performance of a computer system.
 **bootloader**: A small program that is responsible for loading the operating system into memory when a computer starts up.
 **checkpoint**: A snapshot of a simulation.
-**simpoint**: This resource stores all information required to perform a Simpoint creation and restore.
+**simpoint**: This resource stores all information required to create and restore a Simpoint.
 **file**: A resource consisting of a single file.
 **workload**: Bundles of resources and any input parameters that can be run directly in gem5.
 **suite**: A collection of workloads.